Her eyes looked into mine and she wanted an honest answer! “Mom, is Santa real?… Or is he pretend?”

 But over the years, through us and people in our churches and the many relationships she formed; school teachers, family friends, others God placed in her life, she learned about the true Christmas Story.

 None of us have done it perfectly, either in our words or actions, but God has been gracious.
-He has opened her spiritual eyes and those of each of our other daughters.
+He has opened her spiritual eyes and those of each of her sisters.
 She learned by hearing and seeing the lives of these people.
 She saw God change their lives.
 She saw His power at work in her own life.
 Now she tells her children the same story of Christmas.
 It is the real, true story.
 In case you were wondering, she tells fairy tales too!

 What is your response to what Christ has done?